-Working at two Level I Trauma Centers allows our fellows gain experience in traumatic hand and upper extremity injuries and microsurgical techniques as related to re-vascularization, replantation, management of the mangled hand and upper extremity, and peripheral nerve injury.
-Memorial Medical Center is our Regional Burn Center, where fellows gain experience with management of burns to the hands.
+Working at two Level I Trauma Centers allows our fellows to gain experience in traumatic hand and upper extremity injuries and microsurgical techniques as related to re-vascularization, replantation, management of the mangled hand and upper extremity, and peripheral nerve injury.
+Memorial Medical Center is our Regional Burn Center, where fellows gain experience with the management of burns to the hands.

 With regard to elective cases, our fellows learn peripheral nerve surgery from the neck to the hand, evaluation and management of wrist pain, soft tissue coverage of the upper extremity, bone and joint disorders of the upper extremity, and congenital hand problems.
 St. John’s Hospital is our regional pediatric hospital.

 The hand fellow is expected to cover at least one full clinic with a hand faculty member per week.
 Fellows also participate in the monthly Brachial Plexus and Tetraplegia Clinic, where they are exposed to less compressive neuropathies like thoracic outlet syndrome, suprascapular nerve impingement, and piriformis syndrome.

 Hand Fellow clinic

 There is a weekly Hand Fellow Clinic that is run by the Hand Fellow and overseen by the various faculty.
 This affords our hand fellows the autonomy to further develop their clinical skills with regard to preoperative evaluation, surgical planning, and post-operative care and protocols.